SterL/insight-api/README.md

 ```$ grunt test```

-Contributions and suggestions are welcome at [insight-api github repository](https://github.com/bitpay/insight-api).
+Contributions and suggestions are welcome at [Litesight-api github repository](https://github.com/pembo210/Litesight-api).

 ## Caching schema

 Since v0.2 a new cache schema has been introduced.
 Only information from transactions with
 INSIGHT_SAFE_CONFIRMATIONS settings will be cached (by default SAFE_CONFIRMATIONS=6).
 There
 are 3 different caches:
  * Number of confirmations
  * Transaction output spent/unspent status
  * scriptPubKey for unspent transactions

 Cache data is only populated on request, i.e., only after accessing the required data for
 the first time, the information is cached, there is not pre-caching procedure.
 To ignore
 cache by default, use INSIGHT_IGNORE_CACHE.
 Also, address related calls support `?noCache=1`
 to ignore the cache in a particular API request.

 ## API

-By default, insight provides a REST API at `/api`, but this prefix is configurable from the var `apiPrefix` in the `config.js` file.
+By default, Litesight provides a REST API at `/api`, but this prefix is configurable from the var `apiPrefix` in the `config.js` file.

 The end-points are: